-7. Behavior: An assert loser that receives a Join(,G) or a Join(,,RP(G)) with an Upstream Neighbor Address that is its primary IP address on that interface cancels the (,G) Assert Timer and all (S,G) assert timers that do not have corresponding Prune(S,G,rpt) messages in the compound Join/Prune message.
+7. Behavior: An assert loser that receives a Join(,G) with an Upstream Neighbor Address that is its primary IP address on that interface expires the (,G) Assert Timer and all (S,G) assert timers that do not have corresponding Prune(S,G,rpt) messages in the compound Join/Prune message.